Jeffrey-Sardina/Focl-ir-Tr-chtais/builds/downloads/focloir-trachtais-v1.6-en.md

 #### reification (ainmfhocal): tearcú<br>
-*Sainmhíniú (ga):* I gcomhthéacs graf, an próiseas a bhaineann le hipear-graif (nó le graif eile a bhfuil lipéid iontu nach féidir iad a scríobh go nádúrtha mar abairtí triaracha) a chur i gcruth níos simplí gan ann ach abairtí triaracha.
-Chun é seo a dhéanamh, déantar $n$ abairt thriarach as gach aon chuid adamhach den hipear-ghraif, rud a fhágann den chuid is mó go mbíonn an graf 'reified' níos éadlúithe ná an hipear-ghraif as a gcruthaíodh é.
+*Sainmhíniú (ga):* I gcomhthéacs graf, an próiseas a bhaineann le hipear-graf (nó graf eile a bhfuil lipéid ann nach féidir iad a scríobh go nádúrtha mar abairtí triaracha) aistriú go graf bunaithe ar abairtí triaracha amháin.
+Chun é seo a dhéanamh, déantar $n$ abairt thriarach as gach aon chuid adamhach den hipear-ghraif, rud a fhágann den chuid is mó go mbíonn an graf tearcaithe níos éadlúithe ná an hipear-ghraif as a gcruthaíodh é.
 <br>
 *Sainmhíniú (en):* In the context of graphs, the process relating to transforming a hyper-graph (or other graph in which labels are present that cannot be written as simple triples) into a simpler format composed of only triples.
-To do this, $n$ triples are created out of every atomic unit of the hyper-graph, which generally results in th reified graph being more sparse than the hyper-graph from which it was made.
+To do this, $n$ triples are created out of every atomic unit of the hyper-graph, which generally results in the reified graph being more sparse than the hyper-graph from which it was made.

 *Tagairtí:*
 - tearcaigh: Ó Dónaill (1977)

 *Nótaí Aistriúcháin:*
-- Níl an téarma seo le fáil go díreach i bhfoclóir dúchasach ar bith.
+- Níl an téarma 'reification' le fáil go díreach i bhfoclóir dúchasach ar bith.
 Rinneadh an rogha 'tearcú' a úsáid toisc gurb é an focal is giorra don bhrí atá de dhíth, agus toisc go n-éiríonn graf níos teirce tar éis do a bheith 'reified'.

 #### to reify (briathar): tearcaigh<br>
-*Sainmhíniú (ga):* I gcomhthéacs graf, an próiseas tearcaithe a chur i gcrích.
+*Sainmhíniú (ga):* I gcomhthéacs graif, an próiseas tearcaithe a chur i gcrích.
 <br>
-*Sainmhíniú (en):* In the context of graphs, to perform the reification process.
+*Sainmhíniú (en):* In the context of a graph, to perform the reification process.

 *Tagairtí:*
 - tearcaigh: féach ar an téarma 'reification / tearcú'